Two-grid Penalty Approximation Scheme for Doubly Reflected BSDEs: Introduction

-\textbf{Contributions.} The main contributions of this paper can be summarized as follows.
+\textbf{Contributions.} The main contributions of this study are summarized as follows.

-\begin{enumerate} \item \textbf{Improved penalization error under structural assumptions.} Building on a PDE comparison/viscosity argument in the spirit of \cite{PWW:24} and under additional assumptions tailored to financial barriers, we improve the pure penalization bound and obtain
+\begin{enumerate} \item \textbf{Improved penalization error under structural assumptions.} Building on a partial differential equation (PDE) comparison/viscosity argument in the spirit of \cite{PWW:24} and under additional assumptions tailored to financial barriers, we improve the pure penalization bound and obtain

-uniformly in \(t\), improving the \(\lambda^{-1/2}\) bound in \cite{x:11}.
+uniformly in \(t\), improving the \(\lambda^{-1/2}\) bound in \cite{X:11}.
 This sharper penalization rate is essential for balancing the total approximation error in Corollary \ref{cor:final}.

-\item \textbf{Two-grid forward simulation for double barriers.} We propose a two-grid discretization that restores the standard \(O(\Delta t^{1/2})\) convergence behavior of the value approximation with respect to the backward time step, without requiring the backward scheme itself to be run on a fine grid.
-The method simulates the forward SDE on a finer grid \(\tilde\pi\) and discretizes the penalized backward equation on a coarser grid \(\pi\subset\tilde\pi\).
-This separation is essential in the double-barrier case, because the error incurred in evaluating the barriers \(p_b(t,X_t)\) and \(p_w(t,X_t)\) along the forward approximation appears multiplied by the penalty parameter \(\lambda\).
-By refining only the forward simulation, the scheme controls this amplified error at relatively low cost, while preserving a cheaper coarse-grid backward recursion.
+\item \textbf{Two-grid forward simulation for double barriers.} We propose a two-grid discretization to mitigate the error from simulation of the forward process amplified by $\lambda$.
+Our method restores the standard \(O(\Delta t^{1/2})\) convergence behavior of the value approximation with respect to the backward time step, without requiring the backward scheme to be run on a fine grid.
+For the two barrier case, no transformation analogous to the shift $Y_\cdot-p(\cdot,X_\cdot)$ in \cite{PWW:24} can be deployed.
+Instead, our method simulates the forward SDE on a finer grid \(\tilde\pi\) and discretizes the penalized backward equation on a coarser grid \(\pi\subset\tilde\pi\).
+This separation is essential in the double-barrier case because the error incurred in evaluating the barriers \(p_b(t,X_t)\) and \(p_w(t,X_t)\) along the forward approximation appears multiplied by the penalty parameter \(\lambda\).
+By refining only the forward simulation, the scheme controls this amplified error at relatively low computational cost, while preserving a cost-effective coarse-grid backward recursion.

 \item \textbf{Explicit error rates with parameter coupling.} We derive quantitative error bounds for the full penalization--discretization approximation \((X^{\tilde\pi},\mathcal{Y}^{\lambda,\pi},\mathcal{Z}^{\lambda,\pi})\), with explicit dependence on the coarse and fine step sizes \(\Delta t\) and \(\tilde{\Delta t}\), and on the penalty parameter \(\lambda\).
 In the general Lipschitz case, allowing \(Z\)-dependence in the driver, we prove the mean-square estimate